"All you people are so scared of me. Most days I'd take that as a compliment. But it ain't me you gotta worry about now."

 Auto Pilot didn't fail so much as detected chunks of rock piercing the hull.
 Rocks tend to gather together in space, around things like planets.
 After 22 months, you'd think even a small miscalculation could make a big mistake, aside from space being really empty aside from some particularly dangerous parts you'd want to avoid.

 Corrupt the Cutie: Riddick pulls a magnificent example with Carolyn at the end by encouraging her to leave Imam and Jack behind to come with him instead.
-He's practically nice about it, being helpful by telling her he will leave her, and recognising how difficult it must be but that nobody would blame her.
+He's practically nice about it, being helpful by telling her he will leave her, and recognizing how difficult it must be but that nobody would blame her.
 She breaks down in front of him and he gets even nicer, encouraging her like a small child.
 One would think he's nothing but a Magnificent Bastard but it's likely he very much likes Carolyn.

 Imam: Because you do not believe in God does not mean God does not believe in— Riddick: Think someone could spend half their life in a slam with a horse bit in their mouth and not believe?
 Think he could start out in some liquor store trash bin with an umbilical cord wrapped around his neck and not believe?
 Got it all wrong, holy man.
 I absolutely believe in God... and I absolutely hate the fucker.